FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/widget-commonalities.md

 <p></p>

-Here is another example of setting the [color from *Conditional Value*](/advanced-functionality/conditional-logic#conditional-value-if-then-else).
+You can also set the color from a [conditional value](../../../resources/control-flow/functions/conditional-logic.md#setting-widget-properties-with-conditional-logic).

 ## Copy variable

-If you have a complex variable value (e.g., using [Conditional Logic](/advanced-functionality/conditional-logic)) and want to use the same logic in another variable value, you can do so by copying a variable.
+If you have a complex variable value (e.g., using [Conditional Logic](../../../resources/control-flow/functions/conditional-logic.md)) and want to use the same logic in another variable value, you can do so by copying a variable.

 To copy-paste a variable: